Skip to main content

 Paragraph: Your paragraph should have a title, 3 supporting ideas with details, and a concluding sentence.
 Use some transitions to connect the supporting sentences.

-Format: Type your paragraph, double spaced, font size 12, with 1-inch margins on four sides of the page.
-Type your name, class, and date on the upper right-hand corner of the page.
+Format: Type your paragraph, double spaced, font Times New Roman size 12, with 1-inch margins on four sides of the page.
+Type your name, your professor's name, your class, and date on the upper left-hand corner of the page.
 The first line of your paragraph should be indented.
 Save your paragraph in a Word file.

 Self Checklist: When you finish writing, use the Self Checklist below.
 Put a checkmark beside each item if you think you did a good job in that area.
 Otherwise, improve your paragraph until you can check off the item.
 Save your work again.

-Submission: Submit your paragraph in D2L Assignment Dropbox.
+Submission: Submit your paragraph in the D2L Assignment Dropbox.

 Self Checklist